Symmetries of statistics on lattice paths between two boundaries: The symmetry for a single path

 that is, the east step with index $e$ cannot be switched with a ``smaller" north step to produce another path in $\P(T,B)$.
 Similarly, an element $n\in\nP$ is \Dfn{internally active} with respect to $(\nP, \prec)$ if

 that is, the north step with index $n$ cannot be switched with a ``smaller" east step to produce another path in $\P(T,B)$.

 For a fixed order $\prec$, the \Dfn{internal activity} of $\nP$ is the number of internally active elements with respect to $(\nP,\prec)$, and similarly its \Dfn{external activity} is the number of externally active elements.
-The \Dfn{Tutte polynomial} of $\LPM$ is the generating polynomial for the internal and external activities of its bases:
+The \Dfn{Tutte polynomial} of $\LPM$, introduced by Henry Crapo~\cite{Crapo1969} generalizing Tutte's dichromate for graphs, is the generating polynomial for the internal and external activities of its bases:

-The Tutte polynomial for matroids was introduced by Henry Crapo~\cite{Crapo1969}.
-He also showed that it is independent of the order on the ground set, and thus well defined.
-This property is the main ingredient in the proof of Theorem~\ref{thm:bottom-left-top-right}, which we restate below for convenience.
-In Appendix~\ref{sec:Tutte-independence} we give an activity-preserving bijection on the bases of a matroid relative to different orderings.
+The main ingredient in the proof of Theorem~\ref{thm:bottom-left-top-right}, restated below for convenience, is the fact that the Tutte polynomial is well-defined, i.e., independent of the ordering of the ground set.
+In Appendix~\ref{sec:Tutte-independence} we give an activity-preserving bijection on the bases of a matroid relative to two orderings that differ only in the order of two covering elements.
 This bijection works for any matroid, and in particular for $\LPM$, so it gives a bijective proof of Theorem~\ref{thm:bottom-left-top-right-restated}, but it is iterative and rather tedious to apply.
 It would be interesting to find a direct bijective proof of this theorem.